-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2032 Reach and resilience of infrastructure - - A1 Dualling to Ellingham National Highways Two RIS2 Highways England schemes (Morpeth to Felton, Alnwick to Ellingham) to deliver dualling to Ellingham.
-Funding External 2030 Road A194 White Mare Pool comprehensive junction solution.
-South Tyneside Council This is a fully comprehensive junction solution that has been developed as part of the Local Plan.
-Will achieve the corporate objectives and those of others, including National Highways. £25,000,000 2029 Road Murton Gap Delivering the New Metro station in North Tyneside North Tyneside Council Development of new station on the Northern Metro loop, and associated infrastructure/ equipment, linked to key sites in the North Tyneside Local Plan (Murton Gap). £12,000,000 2030 Metro Future extensions for the Northumberland Line North East Combined Authority Improving accessibility to South East Northumberland by rail through additional stations and investigating extensions.
-Funding External 2032 Rail

-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2032 Reach and resilience of infrastructure North East active travel network North East Combined Authority Delivering a fully joined-up and region-wide active travel network, linking together existing parts of our active travel networks, parks and greenspaces.Designed to a consistent standard with a strong, identifiable brand.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2032 Reach and resilience of infrastructure Bowburn Relief Road Durham County Council Reducing the pressure on J61 of the A1(M) and reduce traffic volumes through Bowburn village to facilitate further employment development to the south west of Bowburn village adjacent to the site of the Amazon warehouse and Integra 61.
+A relief road to bypass the A177 at Bowburn is proposed to intercept traffic travelling between the A688 and the A177 (in both directions). £26,000,000 Road A194 White Mare Pool comprehensive junction solution South Tyneside Council Interim solution or a fully comprehensive junction solution that has been developed to mitigate concerns with congestion, road safety and air quality.
+Will achieve the corporate objectives and those of others, including National Highways. £50,000,000 Road Murton Gap Delivering the New Metro station in North Tyneside North Tyneside Council Development of new station on the Northern Metro loop, and associated infrastructure/ equipment, linked to key sites in the North Tyneside Local Plan (Murton Gap). £12,000,000 Metro Future extensions for the Northumberland Line Northumberland County Council Improving accessibility to South East Northumberland by rail through additional stations and investigating extensions.
+Exploring connections to Blyth and Butterwell.
+Funding External Heavy Rail North East active travel network North East Combined Authority Delivering a fully joined-up and region-wide active travel network for walking wheeling and cycling, linking together existing parts of our active travel networks, parks and greenspaces.
+Designed to a consistent standard with a strong, identifiable brand.
 Investments will be targeted to extend benefits of existing schemes and existing spaces.
-Working closely with the community and wider stakeholders to deliver appropriate interventions. £100,000,000 2030 Active Travel Film Studio enabling infrastructure Sunderland City Council Additional highway infrastructure to accommodate growth.
-New road layouts, junctions and public transport infrastructure will be required. £10,000,000 2030 Road Delivery by 2040 Safet y, especially of women and girls, and other improvements in servi ce quality Tyne Valley journey time improvements Great British Railways Improving local rail conditions reducing end to end journey times to be more competitive with car based journeys.
-Funding External 2034 Heavy Rail Next Generation Stations programme - upgrading our interchanges North East Combined Authority Next generation stations and interchange upgrades programme.
-A package of upgraded and new interchanges, stations and stops assimilated in partnership with promoters and Operators to test and trial design and technology solutions TBD 2035 Bus and Last Mile
+Working closely with the community and wider stakeholders to deliver appropriate interventions. £100,000,000 Active Travel Film Studio enabling infrastructure Sunderland City Council Additional highway infrastructure to accommodate growth.
+New road layouts, junctions and public transport infrastructure will be required. £10,000,000 Road

+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2032 Ticketing and fares Comprehensive ticketing and information package North East Combined Authority "Sponsoring the delivery of a comprehensive cross modal ticketing, information and planning services solution built in partnership with authorities and operators.
+Building on work with EMV and Pop 2.0. the project will deliver a single smart transport payment system, real time mapping and will be delivered in phases. £8,000,000 Information, Ticketing and Technology Subsidised Fares package North East Combined Authority Builds on the Supported Travel Enhancements in Phase 1.
+Options to be considered include free travel for under 18's across the network and those leaving care and Travel passes for bus / metro for those getting back into work or training.
+(Indicative costs provided based on delivery to date). £40,000,000 Revenue Delivery by 2040 Safet y, especially of women and girls, and other improvements in service quality Tyne Valley journey time improvements Great British Railways Improving local rail conditions reducing end to end journey times to be more competitive with car based journeys.
+Funding External Heavy Rail Next Generation Stations programme - upgrading our interchanges North East Combined Authority Next generation stations and interchange upgrades programme.
+A package of upgraded and new interchanges, stations and stops assimilated in partnership with promoters and Operators to test and trial design and technology solutions.
+TBD Bus and Last Mile